Brieden/F15-Software-Raspberry/F15_Anleitung_en.md

 # F15 - Manual: Input measuring and process control
 ##### Sven Brieden 22.10.2018

-__!!
-Include the tasks from the experimental procedure (Read more in previous manual) !!__???
-The intention is that the previous manual can work as an experiment guide manual without any changes.
-This is an additional document for preparation.

 ## Introduction
 In the course of the experiment, you will experience some processes for taking measurements, as well as learning about and developing strategies to control external parameters.